 It was a very good conversation.

-We were walking around talking, he started showing me different parts of the Mira Lago from the entrance, and we started discussing architecture.
+He started showing me different parts of the Mir-a-Lago from the entrance.

-We walked further inside and I would ask questions, he would answer, he would show me saying we were just having a really great conversation, and we got to a point of the mansion where he had asked me if I brought a swimsuit because we were about to go back and join everybody outside.
+And we got to a point of the mansion where he had asked me if I brought a swimsuit because we were about to go back and join everybody outside.

-There were model swimming and that.
+There were models swimming and that.

-He asked me if I had one, and I said I did not, that I really hadn't intended on swimming.
+He asked me if I had one and I said I did not, that I really hadn't intended on swimming.

-And he said, Well, I have some.
+And he said, well, I have some.

-I said, Sure.
+I said, sure.

-And I went into the bathroom and changed into one and came out and we joined everyone at the party.
+And I went into the bathroom and changed into one and came out.

 And I was flattered by that.